wangshiphys/StrCrypto/README.md

 This project contains a `strcrypto` module as well as a test script `strcrypto_test.py`

-The `strcrypto` module provide implementation of the encryption and decryption algorithms
+The `strcrypto` module provides implementation of the encryption and decryption algorithm

-The `strcrypto_test.py` script provide test as well as usage examples of the `strcrypto` module
+The `strcrypto_test.py` script provides test as well as usage examples of the `strcrypto` module

 ## Module constants